 • Water – Use only warm water otherwise, the sugar and yeast won’t dissolve properly.

 • Active Dry Yeast – Use fresh yeast packets that are available in the baking section of the grocery store.
-I have not used rapid rise yeast or instant yeast for this recipe, however I have used for other bread recipes and it works great.
+I have not used rapid-rise yeast or instant yeast for this recipe.
+However, I have used it for other bread recipes, and it works great.
 I’ve always used either Fleishmanns or Red Star Yeast, both are widely available in the grocery stores.

 • Kosher Salt – use fine kosher salt, I don’t recommend using regular table salt as I think it imparts a weird taste, or maybe it’s just me, but consider yourself warmed.